They are two common ways to mount a PCB over another. However, this article presents a different type of technology: castellated PCB.

 - Surface finish: your board’s application determines the type of surface finish.
 However, we recommend the ENIG surface finish.

-- Pad design: we recommend using the largest pad possible on the top and bottom of your board.
+- Pad design: we recommend using the giant pad possible on the top and bottom of your board.

 Castellated PCB: How do You Solder Castellated Edges?